 That expertise has allowed her to wear many hats, or chef coats, at King Arthur.
-In their baking school, she creates curriculums and teaches classes on how to make the perfect chocolate cream pie or eclair or croissant.
+In their baking school, she creates curriculums and teaches classes on making the perfect chocolate cream pie, eclair, or croissant.
 She’s traveled the country—“even Hawaii”—teaching adults how to bake bread in the company’s national baking program.

 King Arthur’s Bake For Good program is one of her favorites.
 “I go into middle schools, teach students how to make a basic yeast bread, and send them home with the ingredients for an assignment,” says Robyn.
 Their homework?
 Bake two more loaves at home.
 One loaf, she instructs the students, is to enjoy at home, with their family.
-The second loaf they must donate to a soup kitchen or shelter or family in need.
-“It’s a great lesson and a great program,” Robyn says.
+They must donate the second loaf to a soup kitchen, shelter, or family in need.
+“It’s a great lesson and program,” Robyn says.

 To keep kids and grandkids busy on these cold, winter days, Robyn recommends baking projects that involve bread dough.
 “Rolling it, kneading it, it has lots of tactile and textural components,” she says.
 Bread dough is a good springboard for little hands to make monkey bread, soft pretzels, or mini pizzas.
 Homemade pasta (her favorite class to teach) is a huge hit with the younger set also.

-In recipes calling for vanilla, Robyn suggests substituting almond or coconut or maple extracts.
+In recipes calling for vanilla, Robyn suggests substituting almond, coconut, or maple extract.
 Or her favorite—and a King Arthur Baking exclusive—Fiori di Sicilia (flower of Sicily), a luscious Italian combination of vanilla and orange.
 “It tastes like a creamsicle,” says Robyn.
 (I have this on order and can’t wait to try it in sugar cookies!)